brooklynrail/brooklynrail-platform/content/events/2020/07/susan-aberth-with-ann-mccoy.md

       of Art, the Hirshhorn Museum and Sculpture Garden, the Museum of Modern Art,the San Francisco Museum of Modern Art, and the Whitney Museum of American Art, among others.
-She is known for her large scale drawings, sculpture, and work with projection
+She is known for her large scale drawings, sculpture, and work with projection.
 poets:
   - person: rodrigo-toscano
     event_bio: Rodrigo Toscano’s poetry has appeared in Voices Without Borders,